brennovich/marques-de-itu/README.md

 ![Rua Marquês de Itu](./images/marques-de-itu.jpg)
 _photo: @brunohenrique_

-## Technical details
+## About

 This is a 256-color theme, but also has the GUI colors.
 It means that it works great with on Terminal.app,  which only supports 256 colors, but also with more modern terminals like iTerm2, Alacritty, Kitty, etc that support `set termguicolors`.

-It has both light and dark background, your terminal should set the background color accordingly.
+It has both light and dark background support that follows your background setting, and a few configuration options to customize the look and feel.

 ## Configuration